Can You Run Pro Email Marketing for Free in 2026?

 Is Upgrading from Free Worth $10/Month?

-Say you run a weekly newsletter to 400 subs.
-Free works fine.
-But add pop-ups converting 20% more?
-Upgrade pays itself in one month.
+Say you run a weekly newsletter to 400 subscribers.
+Free works perfectly fine.
+But once you add pop-ups converting at 20% and your list climbs toward that 500-subscriber ceiling — that’s exactly when upgrading pays for itself within a single month.
+The math rarely lies.

 Who Wins with MailerLite Free?

-MailerLite’s free plan is worth it for beginners under 500 subs—delivering drag-and-drop tools, 12K emails, and automations that punch above weight.
+MailerLite’s free plan is worth it for beginners under 500 subs — delivering drag-and-drop tools, 12K emails, A/B testing, and automations that punch well above their weight class.
 Sign up free today at mailerlite.com.
-Upgrade when you hit limits or crave no-brand polish.
+Upgrade when you hit limits or want no-brand polish.
 This MailerLite review free plan worth it?
-Yes, if you’re starting smart.[2][1][3]
+Yes — if you’re starting smart and watching your subscriber count.